Search for an invisible $Z^\prime$ in a final state with two muons and missing energy at Belle II

-We use a sample of $e^+e^-$~collisions collected by Belle II at the center-of-mass (c.m.) energy of the $\Upsilon$(4S) resonance, $10.58\gev$, in 2019--2020, corresponding to a total integrated luminosity of 79.7\invfem~\cite{lumi}.
+We use a sample of $e^+e^-$~collisions collected by Belle~II at the center-of-mass (c.m.) energy of the $\Upsilon$(4S) resonance, $10.58\gev$, in 2019--2020, corresponding to a total integrated luminosity of 79.7\invfem~\cite{lumi}.
 This search supersedes that in Ref.~\cite{PhysRevLett.124.141801}, with an integrated luminosity nearly 300 times larger, improved muon identification, and the use of refined analysis algorithms.

 The invisible-\zprime\ signature is a narrow enhancement in the distribution of the mass \mrec\ of the system recoiling against a muon pair.
-In the following, recoil quantities are computed against the two muons.
+In the following, recoil quantities are computed by using the measured muon momenta and the knowledge of the initial-state total momentum.
 These quantities coincide with \zprime\ properties for signal events and typically correspond to undetected SM particles for background.
-In the analysis, we use the recoil mass squared \mrecSquare\ since this quantity is smoother than \mrec\ for low masses, where negative \mrecSquare\ values may be observed due to resolution effects.
+We use the recoil mass squared \mrecSquare\ since this quantity has a smoother distribution than \mrec\ for low masses.
 We select events with exactly two charged particles identified as muons, and negligible additional activity in the detector.
-The dominant backgrounds are final states with two muons and missing energy.
-These are primarily $e^+e^- \rightarrow \mu^+\mu^-(\gamma)$ events with one or more undetected photons, $e^+e^- \rightarrow \tau^+\tau^-(\gamma)$ events with both $\tau$ leptons decaying to muons and neutrinos, and $e^+e^- \rightarrow e^+e^-\mu^+\mu^-$ events with electrons outside the detector acceptance.
+The dominant backgrounds are processes which produce two muons and missing energy.
+These are primarily $e^+e^- \rightarrow \mu^+\mu^-(\gamma)$ events with one or more undetected photons, $e^+e^- \rightarrow \tau^+\tau^-(\gamma)$ events with both $\tau$ leptons decaying to muons and neutrinos, and $e^+e^- \rightarrow e^+e^-\mu^+\mu^-$ events (dominated by two-photon fusion production) with electrons outside the detector acceptance.

-We extract the signal yield from a fit to the two-dimensional distribution of the polar angle of the recoil momentum $\theta_{\rm{recoil}}$ and $M^2_{\rm{recoil}}$.
+We extract the signal yield from a fit to the two-dimensional distribution of $M^2_{\rm{recoil}}$ and the polar angle $\theta_{\rm{recoil}}$ of the recoil momentum with respect to the detector axis.
 Control samples are used to check simulation predictions and to infer correction factors.
 Selections are optimized using simulated events prior to examining data.
-However, once data were examined, we found an unexpected background source in the signal region that was taken into account with a rescaling procedure.
+However, one of the corrections based on control samples was derived after observing a discrepancy in the data with respect to the simulation.